-There will be showing classes for heavy horses, light horses, ponies, cattle, sheep, goats and poultry competing within their respective classes at several locations throughout the showgrounds, with some of the top livestock in Northern Ireland on show.
+There will be exhibitions of heavy horses, light horses, ponies, cattle, sheep, goats and poultry competing within their respective classes at several locations throughout the showgrounds, with some of the top livestock in Northern Ireland on show.

-Throughout the show the Home Industries Building will be packed with items of craft, art and home-baked goods as the various local Primary School and Women’s Institute competitions get underway.
-Entries for the popular Photographic competition will also be on display.
+Throughout the show the Home Industries Building will be packed with items of craft, art and home-baked goods as the various local Primary School and Women’s Institute Competitions get underway.
+Entries for the popular Photographic Competition will also be on display here.

 Entries for Ballymoney Show 2023 are now open.

 As well as receiving practical support for the event from Finvoy, Kilraughts and Moycraig Young Farmers’ Clubs the Ballymoney Show also hosts the YFCU Northern Ireland Football Championships and the ever popular Tug of War Competition, which will attract over 200 competitors